Basavaraj Bommai: Chief Minister of Karnataka

 In May 2022, Bommai visited the World Economic Forum at Davos, Switzerland to bring in investments to the state.
 His main concerns was to attract the investors to the Global Investors meet held in Bangalore during the time of November.
 Bommai stated that he has inked MOUs with LuLu Group International and ReNew Power companies for Rs 52,000 crores investments over the next seven years.

 In October 2022, Bommai and former chief minister B S Yediyurappa launched the 'Jan Sankalp Yatra', party's travel across the state starting from the district of Raichur.
 It was termed to be started to counter the opposition's 'Bharat Jodo Yatra' going around in the state.

-In November 2022, Bommai's government inaugurated "The Statue of Prosperity" - a 108 feet tall statue of the city founder Kempe Gowda in Kempegowda International Airport of Bangalore, in the presence of Prime Minister of India Narendra Modi and other delegates.
+In November 2022, Bommai's government inaugurated "The Statue of Prosperity" − a 108 feet tall statue of the city founder Kempe Gowda in Kempegowda International Airport of Bangalore, in the presence of Prime Minister of India Narendra Modi and other delegates.
 This statue entered the World Book of records as the World's tallest bronze statue of a city founder.

 In February 2023, Bommai along with Prime Minister Narendra Modi, inaugurated Asia's largest helicopter manufacturing facility, HAL in Gubbi taluk of Tumkur.
 The facility has production, testing and deployment infrastructure facilities spread over an area of 615 acres of land.
 This organisation is said to boost the employments in the state and also strengthen the defense sector in the country.

+In March 2023, his government passed the controversial Factories (Karnataka Amendment) Act, 2023 increasing work hours limit from 9 to 12 in a day in factories, allowing night shift for women and set the maximum work hours at 48 per week.
+Allowable overtime hours were also increased from 75 to 145 for three month period.
+The government also reduced minimum wages in the dyeing, printing, silk and textile industries.
+Bahutva Karnataka, a coalition of progressive organisations, accused the government of introducing laws to deny basic rights to workers.

-In March 2023 his government inaugurated the "Bengaluru - Mysuru 10 lane Highway" in the presence of Prime Minister Narendra Modi, that also connected Ramanagara, Channapatna, Mandya, Maddur and other parts along the way.
+In the same month, his government inaugurated the "Bengaluru − Mysuru 10 lane Highway" in the presence of Prime Minister Narendra Modi, that also connected Ramanagara, Channapatna, Mandya, Maddur and other parts along the way.
 This project was said to reduce time of travel from 3 hours to 75 minutes and also conserve energy usage.

-Challenges as Chief Minister
+In the last cabinet meeting held by the end of March 2023, Bommai's government announced significant changes regarding the reservation for castes in government jobs and education.
+The 4% OBC quota provided to Muslims under 2B, were scrapped and moved to 10% reservation under the Economically Weaker Sections.
+The same were extended to Vokkaligas and Lingayats under new categories of 2C and 2D.
+This also led to protests by various communities across parts of the states and also faced opposition from other parties and organizations.